-The Company operates in one business segment, being the acquisition and exploration and evaluation of mineral assets.
-The Company is in the exploration stage and, accordingly, has no reportable segment revenues or operating results for the years ended December 31, 2022 and 2021.
+The Company operates in one business segment, being the acquisition and exploration and evaluation of mineral assets which are located in the United States.
+The Company is in the exploration stage and, accordingly, has no reportable segment revenues or operating results for the years ended December 31, 2023 and 2022.